Blog

 Practical articles, research notes, and working methods

-The blog is where Classical Eye can publish the useful side of film photography: large-format technique, vintage lenses, bellows work, camera making, pinhole methods, FinderView notes, and research that helps photographers make better decisions in the field or workshop.
+The blog is where Classical Eye will publish the useful side of film photography: large-format technique, vintage lenses, bellows work, camera making, pinhole methods, FinderView notes, and research that helps photographers make better decisions in the field or workshop.

 Field practice